How to Present a Case Study: Examples and Best Practices

 Case studies (also called case reports) are also used in clinical settings to analyze patient outcomes outside of the business realm.

 But this is a topic for another time.
-In this post, we’ll focus on teaching you how to write and present a business case, plus share several case study PowerPoint templates and design tips!
+In this post, we’ll focus on teaching you how to write and present a case study, plus share several case study PowerPoint templates and design tips!

 Case Study Woman Doing Research PPT Template